RSEI Geographic Microdata (RSEI-GM)

 How are the RSEI Geographic Microdata different from the data in EasyRSEI?

-The Microdata contains several metrics for users.
-For each impacted grid cell, the Microdata files provide chemical concentration, toxicity-weighted concentration, RSEI Score and population.
+The Geographic Microdata contain several metrics for RSEI users.
+For each impacted grid cell, the Geographic Microdata files provide chemical concentration, toxicity-weighted concentration, RSEI Score and population.
 The files also contain index fields that link to the RSEI facility, chemical, and off-site tables, so users can easily link to that information.

 RSEI uses a geographic system that describes the United States and its territories as a series of grids made up of 810 meter by 810 meter grid cells.
 For each cell in the grid, a grid address in terms of grid and (x,y) coordinates is assigned based on latitude and longitude.
 Each facility is also assigned a grid address.
-Equations are provided in section 5.1.1 of the RSEI methodology document for users who want to transform coordinates into grid cell addresses.
+Grid shapefiles are provided on the RSEI ftp site.

 RSEI grid and locational information contains more information the RSEI grid system.

-RSEI water microdata are produced at a different level than the air microdata.
-Instead of the grid cell, the water microdata use the stream segment as the unit of analysis.
-Before using the water microdata, users should familiarize themselves with the how RSEI models water releases and be aware that TRI does not include all of the chemical discharges to water from industrial facilities.
+RSEI water Geographic Microdata are produced at a different level than the RSEI air Geographic Microdata.
+Instead of the grid cell, the water Geographic Microdata use the stream segment as the unit of analysis.
+Before using the water Geographic Microdata, users should familiarize themselves with how RSEI models water releases and be aware that TRI does not include all of the chemical discharges to water from facilities.